 Places to visit: The stunning Alentejo coast in Portugal from Troia down to the Algarve including São Vicente Coast and Nature Park.

 Grandola: Aberta Nova, Atlântica, Bico das Lulas, Carvalhal, Comporta, Pego, Tróia Galé, Troia-Mar and the marina in Troia

 Odemira: Almograve, Carvalhal, Furnas, Vila Nova de Milfontes and Zambujeira do Mar

 Santiago do Cacem: Costa de Santo André, Fonte do Cortiço

-Occupies an area covering some six thousand two hundred plus square kilometers and has an approximate population of one hundred and fifty thousand inhabitants.
+Occupies an area covering some six-thousand two-hundred plus square kilometres.
+Has an approximate population of one-hundred and fifty thousand inhabitants.
 The main commercial centre is the city of Portalegre.